FireFlyMediaGroup/InvoiceApp/docs/rbac-implementation-plan-v2.md

 - [x] Document all changes made to the authentication configuration

 ### 3. Middleware Implementation
-- [ ] Evaluate the need for additional middleware given the authorized callback implementation:
+- [x] Evaluate the need for additional middleware given the authorized callback implementation:
-  - [ ] Review the current authorized callback in auth.ts
+  - [x] Review the current authorized callback in auth.ts
-  - [ ] Determine if separate middleware is necessary for specific routes
+  - [x] Determine if separate middleware is necessary for specific routes
-- [ ] If needed, create a new middleware function for role-based access control:
+- [x] Create a new middleware function for role-based access control:
-  - [ ] Implement in utils/auth-middleware.ts
+  - [x] Implement in app/middleware/rbac.ts
-  - [ ] Design the middleware to be flexible and reusable across different routes
+  - [x] Design the middleware to be flexible and reusable across different routes
-- [ ] Add middleware to protected routes (if separate middleware is implemented):
+- [x] Add middleware to protected routes:
-  - [ ] Identify all routes that require role-based protection
+  - [x] Identify all routes that require role-based protection
-  - [ ] Apply the middleware to these routes in the appropriate order
+  - [x] Apply the middleware to these routes in the appropriate order
 - [ ] Document the middleware implementation and usage instructions

 ### 4. Frontend Components